nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.2.4 Editing an ingredient: `editF` <a id="edit-ingredient"></a>
 Contributed by: Olivia

-Edits the specified ingredient from Fridge.
+<br> Edits the specified ingredient from Fridge.

 <br>  The image below is what Wishful Shrinking looks like after you have edited an ingredient in the Fridge. <br
 ><br>